 Are Arc Trainers Better Than Ellipticals?

+So which is it going to be – the arc trainer or elliptical?
 Given the significant financial investment involved in arc trainers, and the limited home market for them, ellipticals continue to be a far more practical option for many home gym enthusiasts.

 Nevertheless, there are encouraging reports from a number of gym users who say that they both enjoy and benefit from arc trainer workouts more than sessions on traditional ellipticals.

 When comparing the arc trainer vs elliptical machine, we would certainly recommend trying an arc trainer out at your local commercial gym if you’re interested in introducing something new into your exercise routine.

 Whether you are choosing the arc trainer or elliptical; although scientific evidence is still limited, there are encouraging signs that the arc trainer can offer an even lower impact, more sustainable, and more calorie efficient workout than the elliptical which it was designed to replace.